sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 Once the pod is up (Running) and ready (1/1) you can try and access the application in the pod.

 But there is one problem.
-By ydefault, the IP address of the pod is not reachable from networks outside the OCP cluster.
+By default, the IP address of the pod is not reachable from networks outside the OCP cluster.
 To access the vote-app pod, we need to create a way to connect to it from an outside network.
 To do this, we create a route object.

-Create a route oibject with the following command.
+Create a route object with the following command.

 ```
 oc expose svc vote-app